TL;DR: Do horses have a frontal lobe or PFC? Yes.

 - 5) Human error.
 Some sources point out that horses have minimal frontal tissue or an undeveloped frontal lobe, which may be misinterpreted, misquoted, or misremembered as having no frontal tissue at all.

 - 6) Inaccessibility of the information.
-Even if factor #5 occurred, it is unclear where the interpretation that horses have minimal frontal tissue came from in the first place. von Monakow (1914) measured horse brains and found the frontal lobe to make up 25% of the volume of its brain.
-Vernier (2018) indicates that the frontal lobe in humans makes up 35% of the total volume, by comparison with the cat where it makes up only 4% of the total volume.
-If von Monakow’s calculation is correct, then a horse’s frontal lobe is not that minimal; the cat’s frontal lobe would be more deserving of that descriptor.
+Even if factor #5 occurred, it is unclear where the interpretation that horses have minimal frontal tissue came from in the first place. von Monakow (1914) measured horse brains and found the frontal lobe to make up 25% of the volume of its brain (though the delineations confirming how the region was identified are not known).
+Semendeferi et al. (1996) confirm that the frontal lobe in humans makes up approximately 36% of the total volume by comparison with the cat where it makes up only 4% of the total volume (Vernier, 2018).
+If von Monakow’s calculation is correct, then a horse’s frontal lobe is not that minimal proportionately-speaking; the cat’s frontal lobe would be more deserving of that descriptor.
 Of course, von Monakow’s research is not well-known, having been published in German over a century ago, in a source that cannot be easily located.
 It took a few hours of diligent sifting through obscure references to track it down.
 Other more recent articles are somewhat easier to find, but this requires skill in locating research articles that have been published in peer reviewed journals and other academic sources, not all of which are available online for free (many are locked behind a paywall).
 The average individual may not know how to track down this information, or have the patience or desire to do so.
 It’s time consuming and not particularly practical.

-The intention of this article is not to embarrass anyone who thought that horses lack a frontal cortex.
-There are many good reasons as to why this myth has shown such staying power.
-Rather, the goal was to put in the time to gather information to help answer the question in a thorough way.
-As research becomes more sophisticated, additional nuances will undoubtedly become clearer.
-In the meantime, rest assured that your horse does have a frontal lobe and that there are many things you can do to support it to function as effectively as possible based on what is reasonable to expect for its species… a story for another time.
+There are many good reasons as to why this belief has shown such staying power.
+As research becomes more sophisticated, additional nuances will undoubtedly become clearer, requiring revisions to this article.
+For now, what is more practical is focusing on the differences in functional capacity of equine brains and being curious about what you can do to support and develop their capacities as effectively as possible, based on what is reasonable to expect for their species… a story for another time.

 Thanks to Steve Peters for the Schmidt et al. (2019) source with the recent MRI and for helping me obtain the PDF of the 1939 article that allowed me to locate the Marchand and Petit (1911) French research citation which, similar to von Monakow’s 1914 German citation, has largely been lost due to the passage of time.